8 things you (absolutely) need to know before opening a restaurant (true story!)

 Opening a restaurant means building a reputation.

-In the age of digital technology, Google reviews and social media, this time-consuming work needs to start as soon as possible.
+In the age of digital, Google reviews and social mediathis time-consuming work needs to start as soon as possible.

-"Some restaurateurs communicate well before the opening," continues Kevin, "that's what's going to enable them to fill the room right from the opening.
-I think you need to spend 10-15% of your budget on marketing right from the start."
+"Some restaurateurs communicate well before the opening," Kevin continues, "that's what's going to allow them to fill the room from the opening.
+I think you have to spend 10 à 15% of your budget to marketing right from the start."

 So don't lose out on sales: get started with digital marketing right from the start!